Setting up your own private practice doesn’t have to be so hard.

 When I was 14 (which also happened to be the year I decided I wanted to become a therapist) my father taught me how to manage the books for our family business.
 It turned out that I was equally as fascinated with all the ins and outs of running a small business as I was with understanding the people around me.

-After I completed my Bachelor of Arts in Psychology at the University of Victoria, I took the advice of a professor to “Go live a little.
-Go work and go play”.
-A lot got packed into those following years.
-Play consisted of living and working in three different continents, and travelling to 11 different countries.
+Play consisted of living and working in three different continents, with extended travels to 11 different countries.
 Work involved becoming the Assistant Branch Manager in charge of Internal Audit Compliance and Training at a bank, as well as Accounts Payable Supervisor for North America for an international corporation.

-But my heart always brought me back to counselling and coaching.
+Although that time helped me discover who I was outside of being a student – my heart always brought me back to counselling and coaching.

-I took everything I had learned in my years of exposure to small business and working in the corporate world, gathered my support team, and tailored it all for a therapy private practice.
-Private Practice allows me to combine my two loves—business and therapy—all in one place.
+Private Practice allows me to combine my two loves – business and therapy – all in one place.
 Although many business principles are universal, due to ethical considerations, there are certain adjustments that need to be made for therapeutic work.
 I am incredibly passionate about these skills being shared within the therapeutic community.

 Once my own practice was established, I began coaching and mentoring other colleagues as they began setting up their practices.
 Often a simple change in process or mindset can be the difference between launching with a bang or a fizzle.
 Here those tips, tool and techniques are available to you too.

 I want to empower you to do authentic work that fulfills you, while making a living that actually sustains you.
-In turn, you work with more clients who then go out and make their mark in the world.
+In turn, you work with more clients, who then go out and make their mark in the world.
 It’s a win-win all around.

 You can reach me fastest by email me at connect@thebusinessofhelping.com if you want to discuss options for creating your dream practice today.